-How Much Can I Claim If I Am Involved In A Cruise Ship Accident Injury?
+How Much Can I Claim If I Am Involved In A Cruise Ship Accident?

-By Daniel Archer.
-Last Updated 15th June 2022.
+By Cat Way.
+Last Updated 7th June 2023.
 Cruise ship accident claims are a suitable course of action if you have suffered an injury or loss due to the default of a third party.
 A cruise ship holiday should be a once-in-a-lifetime experience, but only for the correct reasons.
 Accidents at sea are not uncommon, from slips and trips to severe incidents such as the Costa Concordia disaster, and if you find yourself injured in a cruise ship accident you may be entitled to compensation.

 Passengers of cruise ships and liners are protected against such accidents by regulations laid out in the Athens Convention, which is designed to ensure the safety of anybody attempting to enjoy a memorable and relaxing holiday.
 If you have suffered the consequences of an accident on a cruise ship for which somebody else was at fault, contact us.